 It is also an offence to kill, injure, take or trade a cetacean (whale, dolphin or porpoise) in the Australian Whale Sanctuary.
 The Australian Whale Sanctuary extends to the boundary of Australia’s exclusive economic zone, which is up to 200 nautical miles from the coast of Australia.
 It does not generally include coastal waters up to the three nautical mile limit.

-- The first thing to do is to find out from the Department of Sustainability, Environment, Water, Population and Communities if the EPBC Act applies to the situation (Freecall 1800 803 772 or visit www.environment.gov.au).
+- The first thing to do is to contact the Department of Sustainability, Environment, Water, Population and Communities to find out whether the EPBC Act applies to the activity that you are concerned with (☛ see contacts below).

 - If the EPBC Act applies, report your concerns promptly by writing to the Compliance and Enforcement Unit and request that they investigate the issue.